Analysis | A ‘second summer’ brought record warmth to much of the U.S.: Here’s how rare that is

 For the purposes of this investigation, a second summer is defined as a three-day period during which high temperatures average 70 degrees or higher after Oct.
 1, and after a season’s first 40-degree reading.

-This definition proves to be a good indicator of second summers on the East Coast and across the northern tier of the Lower 48, but doesn’t capture the phenomenon as well on the Plains, where temperature swings are usually more significant.
+This definition proves to be a good indicator of second summers on the East Coast and across the northern tier of the Lower 48, but it doesn’t capture the phenomenon as well on the Plains, where temperature swings are usually more significant.

 Washington, D.C.

-The nation’s capital is at the tail end of a second summer currently, and also saw such events during 2018 and 2015.
+The nation’s capital, at the tail end of a second summer currently, also saw such events during 2018 and 2015.

 In addition, D.C. experienced a very unusual late December warm-up in 2013, during which two consecutive days peaked at 72 degrees long after subfreezing temperatures and the first snows had arrived.